ossf/wg-globalcyberpolicy/CHARTER.md

 #### 8. Liaisons

 - a.
-This group will endevour to establish regular communications and coordinate its efforts with other similar organizations.
+This group will endeavor to establish regular communications and coordinate its efforts with other similar organizations.
 A list of these will be maintained in [our liaisons list](https://github.com/ossf/wg-globalcyberpolicy/blob/main/documents/external-liaisons.md).